-Peter Drucker was the first, and probably the greatest, management guru.
-His work and thinking played a major role in shaping the modern corporation, with the first of his 39 books published in 1939 and the last in 2008, three years after his death.
+Peter Drucker was the first and probably the greatest management guru.
+The first of his 39 books was published in 1939 and the last in 2008, three years after his death.
+His work and thinking played a major role in shaping the modern corporation.

-This means teaching people how to lead themselves: how to identify what matters most them and choose a direction to move forwad, how to create an inspiring vision that maintains their motivation, and how to make a plan when all around is changing.
+This, in turn, means teaching people how to lead themselves: how do decide what to learn, learn it, and put it into action.
+How to identify what matters most them, choose a direction to move forward in, then create a vision that will inspire and motivate them, and then how to update their plans when all around is changing.

-If the most pressing task of the late 20th century was to teach people how to learn, the most pressing task now is to teach people how to lead: to lead both themselves and others.
+If the most pressing task of the late 20th century was to teach people how to learn, the most pressing task for now is to teach people how to lead, lead both themselves and other people.

-The Churning is a set of tools for teaching yourself to lead in times of change: both inner leadership (managing inspiration) and outer leadership (getting results):
+The Churning is a set of tools for teaching yourself to lead in times of change: both Inner Leadership (building inspiration) and Outer Leadership (creating results).